aroberge/reeborg-world-creation/included/loading-worlds.md

 [http://reeborg.ca/reeborg.html?lang=en&mode=python&url=http://pastebin.com/raw/rGHudX7a&name=Desert](http://reeborg.ca/reeborg.html?lang=en&mode=python&url=http://pastebin.com/raw/rGHudX7a&name=Desert)

 As a rule, if Reeborg's World is already loaded in your browser, you should use `World(URL)` instead of clicking on a link as this will minimize the bandwidth use.
+Furthermore, the same warning about CORS applies when loading a world from a third-party site like [pastebin](http://pastebin.com).